8 Health Benefits of Hemp Seeds

 If your body isn't getting enough iron, you could experience gastrointestinal upset, fatigue, and weakness.
 That's because iron carries oxygen from your lungs and circulates it through your body.
 Hemp seeds offer a great source of iron, which can support your digestive health and blood cell production.

 Additionally, hemp hearts contain vitamin B1, or thiamine, which helps your body process carbohydrates into energy.
+The fiber content is another significant component of the health benefits of hemp seeds, supporting regular digestion and gut microbiome health.

 Additionally, hemp oil can be used as a moisturizer for your skin.
 Hemp oil is an emollient, meaning it leaves your skin feeling soft and moisturized.